-Matilda The Musical is written by playwright Dennis Kelly, with music and lyrics by the anarchic Australian comedian, musician and composer Tim Minchin, and direction by Matthew Warchus.
-The production is designed by Rob Howell, with choreography by Peter Darling, orchestrations additional music and musical supervision by Christopher Nightingale, lighting by Hugh Vanstone, sound by Simon Baker and the special effects and illusions are by Paul Kieve.
+Dennis, Tim and Matthew’s musical was brought to life with a design by Rob Howell, choreography by Peter Darling, orchestrations, additional music and musical supervision by Christopher Nightingale, lighting by Hugh Vanstone, sound by Simon Baker and special effects and illusions by Paul Kieve.

-The production went on to smash theatreland records when it scooped a total of seven awards at the 2012 Laurence Olivier Awards, securing its place in the Book of Guinness World Records for Most Laurence Olivier award wins.
-In the process Matilda The Musical stole the title from the 1980 production of Nicholas Nickleby, also a Royal Shakespeare Company production, which had held the record, with six Olivier awards, for more than 20 years.
+The production then went on to smash theatreland records when it scooped a total of seven awards at the 2012 Laurence Olivier Awards, securing its place in the Guinness Book of World Records for most Laurence Olivier award wins.
+In the process, it stole the title from the 1980 production of Nicholas Nickleby, also a Royal Shakespeare Company production, which had held the record of six Olivier award wins for more than 20 years.

 In Spring 2013 the production opened on Broadway at the Shubert Theatre, co-produced with the Dodgers (Tony Award®-winning producers of hits like Jersey Boys), where it played for four years.
 It went on to win four Tony awards and a Tony Honor for Excellence in the Theater for the four girls – the biggest theatre prizes in New York – as well as five Drama Desk awards and two Outer Critics Circle awards.